tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 <p align="center"><i>Front side of a fallback card.</i></p>

 One disadvantage is that this card template is somewhat tricky to make yourself.
-You have to play around with css and html of your cards to make the context appear when you hover over the word.
+You have to play around with CSS and HTML of your cards to make the context appear when you hover over the word.

 A DJT user shared his card template on [Pastebin](https://pastebin.com/pAVvqLPd),